By Peter Vitruk, Ph.D. For The Education Center

 Hand-speed and incision/ablation depth control: For the most comfortable hand-speed control while achieving the desirable depth of incision or the rate of superficial ablation, the surgeon can vary the average laser power.
 Just as a very gently applied small sharp blade is appropriate for thin avian skin incisions, the finest spot size of 0.25mm and low power settings would be recommended for a laser skin incision in birds.

 For a thicker skin incision, a much higher power setting would be recommended while the spot size of 0.25mm would still be appropriate.
 However, when debulking a large tumor on a large animal, the larger 1.4mm spot size with up to 40 watts of laser power would be recommended for comfortable hand-speed and the most efficiency and expedient completion of the procedure.

 Controlling thermal effects: The SuperPulse mode (Figure 7) is made of bursts of very high peak power laser pulses that are spaced far enough for efficient tissue cooling between the pulses.
 SuperPulse minimizes the amount of heat escaping from the cutting/ablation zone to surrounding tissue; it results in less char on the margins of the cut.

 For a stronger hemostasis effect through photo-coagulation by laser light, turning the SuperPulse mode off is recommended.

 Flexible fiber CO2 laser surgery can be easily learned by any skilled veterinary surgeon.
 Advances in handpiece technology and fast return on investment make CO2 laser surgery enjoyable and affordable as never before.

-Dr. Vitruk is founder and CEO of Aesculight LLC and Luxarcare LLC in Woodinville, Wash. and is a member of The Institute of Physics in London, U.K.
+Dr. Vitruk is founder and CEO of Aesculight LLC and Luxarcare LLC in Bothell, Wash. and is a member of The Institute of Physics in London, U.K.